Maximum Centre-Disjoint Mergeable Disks

 In Corollary~\ref{csame} we show that even if all disks have the same radius, the problem remains NP-hard.

-\begin{corollary} \textsc{Proper MCMD} remains NP-complete, even if all disks are required to be of the same radius. \end{corollary} \begin{proof} We fix the radius of mdisks to $r = 0.01$.
-We use the same construction as Theorem~\ref{tnp}, with the difference that we replace each sdisk with a number of smaller disks of radius $r$ with the same centre, so that the sum of the radius of these smaller disks equals the radius of the sdisk.
-Since the disks added for each sdisk are not centre-disjoint, and their centre cannot be contained in some other disk, exactly one of them must be selected and after merging others, it reaches the size of the original sdisk.
+\begin{corollary} \textsc{Proper MCMD} remains NP-complete, even if all disks are required to be of the same radius. \end{corollary} \begin{proof} We fix the radius of m-disks to $r = 0.01$.
+We use the same construction as Theorem~\ref{tnp}, with the difference that we replace each s-disk with a number of smaller disks of radius $r$ with the same centre, so that the sum of the radii of these smaller disks equals the radius of the s-disk.
+Since the disks added for each s-disk are not centre-disjoint, and their centre cannot be contained in some other disk, exactly one of them must be selected and after merging others, it reaches the size of the original s-disk.
 The rest of the proof of Theorem~\ref{tnp} applies without significant changes. \end{proof}